syedhassaanahmed/kiosk-demo-electron/README.md

 ## Create Installer
 `npm run dist` will build everything and create the .msi in `dist` folder.

-## Description
+## How it works
 - First we package the app using [electron-packager](https://github.com/electron-userland/electron-packager)
 - Then we create a [squirrel installer (.exe)](https://github.com/Squirrel/Squirrel.Windows) using [electron-winstaller](https://github.com/electron/windows-installer)
 - Squirrel package is then wrapped in an .msi using [MSI Wrapper script](http://www.exemsi.com/documentation/msi-build-scripts) which makes sure we don't end up with double entries in `Add or remove programs` as well as execute the inside PowerShell script in an elevated way.
 - Script is actually executed from squirrel [post-install events](https://github.com/syedhassaanahmed/kiosk-demo-electron/blob/master/installer/setupEvents.js) via [node-powershell](https://github.com/rannn505/node-powershell).

 ## Telemetry
-The solution uses [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-nodejs) to collect basic telemetry data from the Kiosk app.
-To enable it, create an environment variable named `APPINSIGHTS_INSTRUMENTATIONKEY` and set it to your Instrumentation Key.
+The solution uses [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-nodejs) to collect basic telemetry data from the app.
+To enable it, please add a key named `appInsightsInstrumentationKey` in config.json and set it to the Instrumentation Key obtained from Azure portal.

 ## Troubleshoot
 All logs (Squirrel setup, install events as well as PowerShell) will be located at `%userprofile%\AppData\Local\SquirrelTemp`